Safety Management Systems (SMS)

 US FAA Adopts Airworthiness Directive for Leonardo AB412 Helicopters

-The US FAA has issued an Airworthiness Directive for Leonardo AB412 helicopters, effective February 18, 2026, to address structural risks in main gearbox support cases.
-Operators must immediately update flight manuals and operational procedures to mitigate potential structural failure and ensure continued airworthiness.
+The US FAA has issued an Airworthiness Directive for Leonardo AB412 helicopters effective February 2026 to address critical structural risks in gearbox support cases.
+Impacted operators must immediately update flight manuals and operational procedures to mitigate the risk of structural failure and ensure continued airworthiness compliance.

 federalregister.govUnited StatesUnited States